linas/i370-bigfoot/docker/i370-bigfoot/scripts/linux-demo/README.md

 console=asdf
 ```

-### Create a ramdisk
-Ramdisks can be ext2fs, MSDOS fs or VFAT (Windows 95) disk images.

-Example of creating an ext2fs disk image.
-This creates a disk image
+### Create a disk image
+The only bootable disk images are ext2fs and minix.
+Neither MSDOS FAT
+nor Windows95 VFAT are bootable, because neither of these file systems
+support file attributes, needed for special files (character devices,
+block devices).
+Without special files, there is no way for user-land
+processes to access devices; this includes accessing the console for
+printing and the keyboard for getting typed input.

+One way to create a disk image is via ramdisk.
+The example below
-2 MBytes in size.
-Note that the `-I 128` specifies 128-byte inodes;
+creates a disk image 2 MBytes in size.
+Note that the `-I 128`
-this is mandatory for the 2.2.1 kernel.
+specifies 128-byte inodes; this is mandatory for the 2.2.1 kernel.

+Don't forget the `mknod` for the character devices: you'll need these,
+so that `/sbin/init` can open the keyboard+console for text I/O.
 ```
 dd if=/dev/zero of=/dev/ram bs=1k count=2048
 mke2fs -vm0 -I 128 /dev/ram 2048